youssef-t/ilc2.markov/README.md

 public boolean renforceWord(String keyString, String wordToLearn)
 ```

 ## Tricks & tips

 - Start with simple classes (models, libraries, etc) at the end make test into complex classes (classes with multiple relations)
-- Never test auto generate code
-- Never test creator (its a design problem)
-- Use @Test before each testFunction !
-## Tricks & tips

-- Start with simple classes (models, libraries, etc) at the end make test into complex classes (classes with multiple relations)